Torrenting is legal when sharing is permitted.

 Safe examples include open-source software, public-domain media, your own files, and content distributed with permission.

-Risk starts with copyrighted material without permission, cracked software, game repacks, keygens, fake media players, and archives that ask you to disable security tools.
+Risk starts with copyrighted material without permission, fake Pirate Bay mirrors, torrent-index ad redirects, cracked software, game repacks, keygens, fake media players, and archives that ask you to disable security tools.
 A VPN can hide your IP from peers.
 It cannot make piracy legal or malware safe.

 Before you download a torrent, check three things: